Lynching of Robert Mulliner: Lynching

-It is unclear as to how Clarke and Mulliner encountered one another, however, multiple accounts of the incident indicate that Clarke had recently moved from County Heath to where Mulliner was living.
+It is unclear as to how Clarke and Mulliner encountered one another.
+However, multiple accounts of the incident indicate that Clarke had recently moved from County Heath to where Mulliner was living.
 Mulliner was supposedly living in a black settlement outside of the city and had previously been arrested and jailed for petty crimes such as theft.

 On June 19, 1863, Robert Mulliner had been arrested on the charge of raping Clarke.
-When the news broke out, it enraged the Irish community, and even more so when reportedly, a couple of Irish mobsters had personally known Clarke's parents in Ireland.
+When the news broke out, it enraged the Irish community, and even more so when reportedly, a few Irish mobsters had personally known Clarke's parents in Ireland.
 This only further influenced the Irish community to come together and seek vengeance against Mulliner.

-A few days later on June 21, 1863, a mob of around 50 Irishmen and the support of over hundreds of other Irish residents, surrounded the courthouse that Mulliner was being held in.
+A few days later on June 21, 1863, a mob of around 50 Irishmen with the support of hundreds of other Irish residents, surrounded the courthouse in which Mulliner was being held.
 The mob demanded Mulliner be handed over as they ignored the pleas of the two judges, a parish priest by the name of E. J. O'Reilly, and a district attorney to "let the law take its course."
 While these people attempted to dissuade the mob from killing Mulliner, it was to no avail.
-The mob eventually overpowered the courthouse by pushing through with the axes and sledges.
-Once inside the mob forcibly pulled Mulliner out of his cell and dragged him outside.
-Mulliner was violently beat while the mob was in the process of dragging him out.
+The mob eventually overpowered the courthouse by pushing through with axes and sledges.
+Once inside, the mob forcibly pulled Mulliner out of his cell and dragged him outside while violently beating him.
 Once outside, Mulliner was hanged on a tree just outside in the courthouse yard for all to see.
-It is unclear as to how long Mulliners' body was left on the tree but reportedly, "hundreds visited the scene of the lynching the next day."
+It is unclear as to how long Mulliner's body was left on the tree, but reportedly "hundreds visited the scene of the lynching the next day."